ArnoldDP/OStim-Community-Modlist/README.md

  <summary>Description</summary>

  ### Description

+   * What this is

+It's a lore friendly and aesthetically pleasing overhaul for nearly every aspect of the game.
+Featuring mods like At Your Own Pace, Seasons of Skyrim, and OStim, this is list made to give a complete roleplaying experience to as many people as possible.

   * What this isnt

 This is not pornrim with barely clothed women, public masturebation, and sexually aggressive wolves, it is not a hyperrealistic soulslike with a grueling survival mode and a map size that rivals Daggerfall, and it isn't a lore breaking power fantasy where you become a god at level 15.
 It's also not a Phoenix Flavor based modlist (no disrespect to the authors) with the small addition of OStim.

-  * What this is

-It's a lore friendly and aesthetically pleasing overhaul for nearly every aspect of the game.
-Featuring mods like At Your Own Pace, Seasons of Skyrim, OStim, and the Simonrim Suite, this is list made to give a complete roleplaying experience to as many people as possible.

 Immersiphilia is real, embrace it.